PYX

 If the order queue is full (256 pending), this throws a Lua error "order queue full".
 If you need higher limits, please reach out to us.

-Enqueue a limit sell order.
+Enqueue a sell order.
 Same signature and behavior as pyx.buy.

 pyx.sell("abc123", "0xcondition", 0.55, 0.10)